andrewpmoore/simple_deploy/README.md

   developerId: "76a6aa66-e80a-67e9-e987-6a1c711a4b2
 ```

-And here's a version will all options set
+And here's a version with all options set:

-Here is minimal example version of `deploy.yaml`
 ```
 common:
   versionStrategy: "none"